flamehamster/joi-plus/README.md

 	* Requires the string value to match the reference.
 	* Removed after validation.

+* Joi.string().contain(seed, [index])
+	* Requires the string value to contain the seed.
+	* If index is defined, position of the seed in the string must match the index.
+	* Set index to -1 to match from end of string.

 * Joi.array().inList(list, [label])
 	* Requires the value in array to match the list.
 	* Overrides the key name for value in error messages.